- Fortune 1000 and large ecommerce sites need scalable content strategies to 10X SEO results.

 Content atomization through different formats

-After you create all those white papers, take that same content and repurpose it into other formats so that you expand your coverage, reach more people, and deliver content to them in the specific format that they prefer.
+After you create all those white papers, repurpose that same content into other formats.
+You’ll expand your coverage, reach more people, and deliver content to new users in the specific format that they prefer.
 After all, some people prefer reading, while others are visual learners, and others still are auditory learners, etc.

 - Blog posts